LOCATION STONEVILLE NC+VA

 Bedrock hardness--extremely weakly cemented to moderately cemented

-Fracture interval--greater than 4 inches
+Fracture interval--greater than 10 centimeters (4 inches)

 Excavation difficulty--low to high